Originally published 8/10/21, Updated 5/16/25.

 3. Be consistent about names and acronyms

-The world of benefits is a complex land, full of conflicting names, descriptions and acronyms.
+The world of benefits is a complex land, full of conflicting names, descriptions, and acronyms.
 For example, one vendor may call it to-may-to while another says to-mah-to.

 You can circumvent the confusion by keeping your benefits definitions consistent and clearly explaining acronyms and terms.
 Consistency will help with your overall organization as well.
 (Which, as you remember from the previous section, is our buddy).
-For example: if you name a section “Health insurance plans” in your open enrollment presentation and then call it “HMOs, PPOs, and HDHPs” in your benefits guide, you’re going to confuse people unnecessarily
+For example, if you name a section “Health insurance plans” in your open enrollment presentation and then call it “HMOs, PPOs, and HDHPs” in your benefits guide, you’re going to confuse people unnecessarily

 4. Include visuals and graphics